serverless-guru/sls-jest/doc/utils/cognito.md

 ### `cognitoDeleteUser`

-Delete a user in cognito.
+Deletes a user in cognito.

 ```typescript
 await cognitoDeleteUser({